sentenz/convention/guideline/software-development-guide.md

 [Agile](../about/agile.md) is an iterative approach to project management and software development that helps teams deliver value to their customers faster and with fewer headaches.
 Agile methodologies are immensely popular in the software industry since they empower teams to be inherently flexible, well-organized, and capable of responding to change.

-### DevOps
+### DevOps/DevSecOps

-[DevOps](../about/devops.md) is a set of practices, tools, and a cultural philosophy that automate and integrate the processes between software development and IT teams.
+[DevOps/DevSecOps](../about/devops.md) is a set of practices, tools, and a cultural philosophy that automate and integrate the processes between software development and IT teams.
 It emphasizes team empowerment, cross-team communication and collaboration, and technology automation.

 ### CI/CD